INDEPENDENT PURCHASING COOPERATIVE

 Collection and Use of Personal Information

 A. Personal Information Collected in Connection With Online Purchases and Registration of Subway® Cards.
-Personal Information collected in connection with online purchases and registration of Subway® Cards includes name, email address, zip code, birthdate, gender, mobile phone number, Subway® Card and PIN numbers, and credit card information.
-Some of this information is shared with IPC in connection with its role as administrator of the Subway® Card program.
+Other Subway®-related entities and service providers collect Personal Information in connection with online purchases and registration of Subway® Cards.
+The Personal Information collected includes name, email address, birthdate, gender, mobile phone number, Subway® Card and PIN numbers, and credit card information, as well as billing and shipping addresses.
+Some of this information is shared with IPC and its wholly-owned subsidiary VPS in connection with VPS’ role as administrator of the Subway® Card program.

 B. Personal Information Collected on the Websites.
 Personal Information collected on the Websites includes email address and survey feedback related to your experiences in Subway® restaurants.
 IPC shares this information with the Co-op Group, the Subway® Group, and the FAF Group for marketing purposes if you elect to receive communications.